Adobe rules the roost when it comes to the Portable Document Format (PDF). Like it or hate it.

 The Easy Way to Remember a Page in Adobe Reader

-3. As shown in the screenshot, enable the feature that says – Restore last view settings when reopening document.
+- As shown in the screenshot below, enable the feature that says – Restore last view settings when reopening documents.
 Click OK and exit.

 Now, open any number of PDF documents; Adobe Reader remembers the page you left it at.
 This may not be a bookmarking solution, may not give you the option to mark out multiple points in a book, but is a simple elegant answer to our basic requirement when we open up an ebook in a PDF reader.